SamuraiT/mecab-python3/README.md

 # mecab-python3

 This is a Python wrapper for the [MeCab][] morphological analyzer for Japanese text.
-It works with Python 3.8 and greater.
+It currently works with Python 3.8 and greater.

 **Note:** If using MacOS Big Sur, you'll need to upgrade pip to version 20.3 or higher to use wheels due to a pip issue.